Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: KNOWLEDGE GRAPH FRAMEWORK FOR 6G END-TO-END SYSTEM DESIGN

 \section{KNOWLEDGE GRAPH FRAMEWORK FOR 6G END-TO-END SYSTEM DESIGN}

 Given the large number of enablers that will be explored during the 6G standardization and lifetime of the 6G system design, as well as their corresponding dependencies and features (KPIs, KVIs, etc.), a mechanism that can consider these complex relationships is required.
 Consequently, in this paper a framework is proposed that aims to provide a suitable set of enablers by considering a given set of requirements jointly.
 Such an approach allows one to visualize and evaluate various possible combinations of enablers, which can then be used toward designing and deploying the 6G system.
+Furthermore, and as stated in Section \ref{sec2}, as compared to the state-of-the-art this work utilizes the use case requirements, i.e., KPIs and KVIs, performs a mapping from KVs and KVIs to the candidate enablers for the 6G system, and provisions a PoC based analysis of the selected enablers with respect to their capability to fulfill 6G sustainability requirements.